AI Trail Analysis

 Nearby amenities⌄

-Parking is available at both the Peters Mountain trailhead and the Clarks Ferry Bridge.
-The small towns of Duncannon and Marysville, located near the Clarks Ferry end, offer basic amenities like gas, convenience stores, and possibly a restaurant or two.
+This is a point-to-point hike, so parking will be available at both the Peters Mountain trailhead and Clarks Ferry Bridge.
+The small towns of Marysville and Duncannon are nearby, offering basic amenities like gas stations, convenience stores, and a few local restaurants for post-hike refreshments.